girirajhira/Giraphics/README.md

 * [tex2svg]: Used to render LaTex

 Individual packages can be installed for specific functionality, but installation of all packages is reccomended.
+## Examples
+Here are some example with what can be made with the `Giraphics`
+### Vector fields
+### Animation
+Here is an example of the Sine series, every second we add a new term the Taylor expansion of Sine.

 ## Tutorial
 You can find the tutorial [here]